Zondax/ledger-substrate-js/README.md

 This package provides a basic client library to communicate with the Kusama/Polkadot App running in a Ledger Nano S/X device

+Additionally, it provides a hd_key_derivation function to retrieve the keys that Ledger apps generate with BIP32-ED25519.
+Warning: the hd_key_derivation function is not audited and depends on external pacakges.
+We recommend using the official Substrate Ledger apps in recovery mode.

 # Run Tests

 - Prepare your Ledger device (https://github.com/zondax/ledger-kusama)